 Price risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate or currency risk), whether caused by factors specific to an individual investment, its issuer, or all factors affecting all instruments traded in a market or segment.
 The Fund's most significant exposure to price risk arises from its investments in equity securities.
 Net assets per unit varies as the value of the securities in the Fund varies.
-The Fund has no control over the factors that affect the value of the securities in the Fund, including factors that affect all the constituents of the NASDAQ-100 IndexSM.
+The Fund has no control over the factors that affect the value of the securities in the Fund, including factors that affect all the companies in the U.S. financial services industry.

 The Fund's price risk is managed by taking a long-term perspective and utilizing an option writing program, as well as by the use of purchased put options.
-Approximately 95 percent (2016 - 104 percent) of the Fund's net assets attributable to holders of Class A and Class U units held at December 31, 2017 were publicly traded equities.
-If equity prices on the exchange increased or decreased by 5 percent as at December 31, 2017, the net assets attributable to holders of Class A and Class U units would have increased or decreased by \$0.7 million (2016 - \$0.6 million) respectively or 4.8 percent (2016 - 5.2 percent) of the net assets attributable to holders of Class U units with all other factors remaining constant.
+Approximately 95 percent (2016 - 97 percent) of the Fund's net assets attributable to holders of Class A and Class U units held at December 31, 2017 were publicly traded equities.
+If equity prices on the exchange increased or decreased by 5 percent as at December 31, 2017, the net assets attributable to holders of Class A and Class U units would have increased or decreased by \$0.8 million (2016 - \$0.9 million) or 4.7 percent (2016 - 4.9 percent) of the net assets attributable to holders of Class A and Class U units with all other factors remaining constant.
 In practice, actual trading results may differ and the difference could be material.